 When to watch judo during the 2024 Paris Paralympic Games

 Judokas competing at the Paralympics all have a form of vision impairment.
-Athletes are classified based on their level of impairment, however all three sight classes, B1, B2 and B3, compete against one another according to their weight class.
+Athletes are classified based on their level of impairment, with two separate sight classes (J1, J2) competing for medals within each weight class.

 One rule for judo at the Paralympics which differs from the Olympics is that athletes must hold their competition’s judogi (judo suit) for the entirety of the bout.
 The rest of the rules remain the same.